MicrosoftDocs/learn/learn-pr/advocates/fundamentals-ai-security/includes/6-ai-model-manipulation.md

 - Model inversion attacks
 - Stealth attacks

-### Backdoor Poisoning
+### Backdoor poisoning

 In this attack, an adversary injects data into the training set with the intention of creating a hidden vulnerability or "backdoor" in the model.
 The model learns to rely on this backdoor, which can later be exploited by the attacker to manipulate its behavior.

 For example, imagine a spam filter trained on email data.
-If an attacker subtly introduces spammy keywords into legitimate emails during training, the filter might inadvertently classify future spammy emails that contain these keywards as legitimate.
+If an attacker subtly introduces spammy keywords into legitimate emails during training, the filter might inadvertently classify future spammy emails that contain these keywords as legitimate.

-### Availability Attacks
+### Availability attacks

 Availability attacks aim to disrupt the availability of a system by contaminating its data during training.
 For instance:

 - An autonomous vehicle's training data includes images of road signs.
 An attacker could inject misleading or altered road sign images, causing the vehicle to misinterpret real signs during deployment.
 - Chatbots trained on customer interactions might learn inappropriate language if poisoned data containing imaginative expletives is introduced.
 This may lead to the chatbot providing answers that are inappropriate.

-### Model Inversion Attacks
+### Model inversion attacks

 Model inversion attacks exploit the model's output to infer sensitive information about the training data.
 For example, a facial recognition model is trained on a dataset containing both celebrities and private individuals.
 An attacker could use model outputs to reconstruct private individuals' faces, violating privacy.

-### Stealth Attacks
+### Stealth attacks

 Stealthy poisoning techniques aim to evade detection during training.
 Attackers subtly modify a small fraction of the training data to avoid triggering alarms.
 For example, altering a few pixels in images of handwritten digits during training could cause a digit recognition model to misclassify specific digits.

 Model manipulation attacks can be mitigated by several security controls:

-- Protecting the AI model itself from being poisoned with rogue data, this is achieved by limiting access to the model itself via identity, network and data security controls.
+- Protecting the AI model itself from being poisoned with rogue data, this is achieved by limiting access to the model itself via identity, network, and data security controls.
 - Preventing an AI models' training data from being tampered with by restricting access to the data, once again using identity, network and data security controls.
 - Detecting model inversion attacks with outbound content filters.